To Fee, Or Not To Fee. Is Your Credit Card's Annual Fee Worth It?

 2. When the perks outweigh the fee

-So your travel credit card has an annual fee of $120, but you really prefer using your no fee cash back card for most of your everyday purchases.
+So your travel credit card has an annual fee, but you really prefer using your no fee cash back card for most of your everyday purchases.
 Does it still make sense to keep your annual fee card if you’re not going to spend big on it?

 In many cases the answer is yes.
 For example, if you get a $120 companion airline ticket to anywhere in North America every year, a free hotel night anniversary bonus, use the 4 free airport lounge access passes, get complimetary roadside assistance, or jump to elite hotel status giving you free internet and business lounge access, it pays to keep the card.